by Bruce Tharpe

 At this point, your turbine, fuel tanks, and retracts are installed.
 Those items are relatively easy, because there isn't much choice about where they go.
 But when it comes to installing things like receivers, ECUs, and fuel pumps, there are many more possibilities.
 This is where the instructions become more like guidelines.
 The best advice I have is: Plan Ahead!

 You can avoid a lot of hangar rash by leaving the tail surfaces off the model until the end of assembly.
 While installing the tanks, turbine, ECU and radio system, you are constantly flipping the fuselage from right-side-up to upside-down, so it's nice to not have to worry about banging the tail.
-However, this is an important step that is critical to the airworthiness and structural integrity of the model.
-This is no place to be stingy with the glue!
+I recommend using balldrivers (instead of allen wrenches) to avoid over-tightening.

 The outline for the optional speed brake is molded into the bottom of the fuselage, between the inlets.
 Beyond that, it is up to the builder to reinforce the cutout, install hinges, and the activating mechanism.
 After flight testing, the PST crew decided the speed brake is not necessary, but the option is still there for any builders who might like to give it a go.